-- KBC has the ambition of gradually increasing the share of renewables in the total KBC Energy Credit Portfolio to at least 50% by 2030 at the latest. - o KBC supports renewable energy, such as hydro, solar and wind. - KBC abstains from financing biomass and biofuel activities, with the exception of small-scale biomass projects (processing waste materials from e.g. food industry or agriculture). - KBC stops financing new, coal-fired electricity generation, including coal mining.
-Based on the current local energy mix, local government policies and KBC's responsibility towards its local economy and society, an exception will be made for local coal-based electricity production and coal mining in the Czech Republic, under strict conditions, including that: - o only the best available Clean Coal Technology be used;

-- o in line with the EU Energy Roadmap 2050, the share of credits to the coal sector in the total KBC Energy Credit Portfolio be reduced to 'zero' by no later than 2050; - o current nominal exposure not be exceeded meanwhile and that it be gradually reduced to zero. - KBC abstains from financing oil-based electricity production, both new and upgrades. - KBC will continue to finance activities related to nuclear electricity generation under very strict conditions. - For integrated energy companies, KBC will continue to provide finance, provided they raise no more than 50% of their turnover from coal-related activities or demonstrate they will become compliant within a short timeframe.
+- KBC has the ambition of gradually increasing the share of renewables in the total KBC Energy Credit Portfolio to at least 50% by 2030 at the latest. - KBC supports renewable energy, such as hydro, solar and wind. - KBC is only willing to consider financing biomass and biofuel activities under a set of conditions whereby environmental impacts are carefully considered. - KBC stops financing new, coal-fired electricity generation, including coal mining.
+Based on the current local energy mix, local government policies and KBC's responsibility towards its local economy and society, an exception will be made for local coal-based electricity production and coal mining in the Czech Republic, under strict conditions, including that: - o only the best available Clean Coal Technology be used; - in line with the EU Energy Roadmap 2050, the share of credits to the coal sector in the total KBC Energy Credit Portfolio be reduced to 'zero' by no later than 2050; - current nominal exposure not be exceeded meanwhile and that it be gradually reduced to zero. - KBC abstains from financing oil-based electricity production, both new and upgrades. - KBC abstains from financing of unconventional oil and gas, both exploration and development. - KBC will continue to finance activities related to nuclear electricity generation under very strict conditions. - For integrated energy companies, KBC will continue to provide finance, provided they raise no more than 50% of their turnover from coal-related activities or demonstrate they will become compliant within a short timeframe.